ChristopherJLiu/bootstrap-py/README.md

 So at the moment docker-compose should be turned down then turned up again to see changes of the code being executed.
+NOTE:No prints are being shown if want prints add "flush = true" to the prints